Your cart is currently empty!

 The covering material helps keeping the moisture in the solids compartment down and thus, preventing any smells.
 If not enough covering material is used, or if the diverter is designed in a way that liquids are entering the solids department, the composting toilet might develop a…smell.

 It’s the smell every new composting toilet user googled about before deciding.
-We’ve all been there, wondering if composting toilet REALLY don’t smell.
+We’ve all been there, wondering if composting toilets REALLY don’t smell.
 And they don’t, as long as you’re using covering material to adequately cover the solids and soak up any rouge liquids as well.

 Keep in mind that if you are throwing your toilet paper into the solids department you might have to use more covering material, or make sure the covering material does reach the solids.